|

 Q: So how can I tell if water is building up in my walls?

-A: Only with a comprehensive moisture intrusion inspection.
+A: Only with a comprehensive visual and moisture intrusion inspection.
 There are many

 different methods and tools that can be used to identify potential trouble spots.